-- [C-0-1] MUST offer storage to be shared by applications, also often referred as "shared external storage", "application shared storage" or by the Linux path "/sdcard" it is mounted on. - [C-0-2] MUST be configured with shared storage mounted by default, in other words "out of the box", regardless of whether the storage is implemented on an internal storage component or a removable storage medium (e.g. Secure Digital card slot). - [C-0-3] MUST mount the application shared storage directly on the Linux path sdcard or include a Linux symbolic link from sdcard to the actual mount point. - [C-0-4] MUST enforce the android.permission.WRITE_EXTERNAL_STORAGE permission on this shared storage as documented in the SDK. - [C-0-5] MUST enable scoped storage by default for all apps targeting API level 29 or above, except in the following situations: - when the app was installed before the device upgraded to API level 29, regardless of the target API of the app. - when the app has requested android:requestLegacyExternalStorage="true" in their manifest. - when the app is granted the android.permission.WRITE_MEDIA_STORAGE permission. - [C-0-6] MUST enforce that apps with scoped storage enabled have no direct filesystem access to files outside of their application-specific directories, as returned by Context API methods such as Context.getExternalFilesDirs(), Context.getExternalCacheDirs(), Context.getExternalMediaDirs(), and Context.getObbDirs() methods. - [C-0-7] MUST redact location metadata, such as GPS Exif tags, stored in media files when those files are accessed through MediaStore, except when the calling app holds the ACCESS_MEDIA_LOCATION permission.
+- [C-0-1] MUST offer storage to be shared by applications, also often referred as "shared external storage", "application shared storage" or by the Linux path "/sdcard" it is mounted on. - [C-0-2] MUST be configured with shared storage mounted by default, in other words "out of the box", regardless of whether the storage is implemented on an internal storage component or a removable storage medium (e.g. Secure Digital card slot). - [C-0-3] MUST mount the application shared storage directly on the Linux path sdcard or include a Linux symbolic link from sdcard to the actual mount point. - [C-0-4] MUST enable scoped storage by default for all apps targeting API level 29 or above, except in the following situation: - When the app has requested android:requestLegacyExternalStorage="true" in their manifest.

+• [C-0-5] MUST redact location metadata, such as GPS Exif tags, stored in media files when those files are accessed through MediaStore, except when the calling app holds the ACCESS_MEDIA_LOCATION permission.